-In July 2012, the MDLPA completed construction of a 2-mile long seepage barrier along the northern terminus of the L31N levee, south of Tamiami Trail.
+In July 2012, the MDLPA completed construction of a 2-mile long seepage barrier along the northern terminus of the L-31N levee, south of Tamiami Trail.
+In April 2016, the MDLPA completed construction of a 3-mile long extension (5-mile total length) to the seepage barrier along the northern portion of the L-31N levee, south of Tamiami Trail.
 The seepage barrier is composed of cement-bentonite slurry that is pumped into a pre-excavated trench.
-The dimensions of the seepage barrier are: 2-miles long, 32-inches wide, and 35-ft deep below land surface (to approximately -30 ft NGVD29).
+The dimensions of the seepage barrier are: 5-miles long, 32-inches wide, and 35-ft deep below land surface (to approximately -30 ft NGVD29).
 The primary objective of this seepage barrier is to reduce groundwater flow rate eastward out of NESRS.
 This objective is currently under evaluation.